CLI Tool

 Create a new template.

-runhuman templates create "Smoke Test" \
+runhuman templates create "Search Test" \

 --project proj_abc123 \

---schema ./smoke-test-schema.json
+--schema ./search-test-schema.json

 Options: